The D2S2 user interface consists of several components:

 Figure 7: The information panel displaying link dependencies and initial value properties for the SimSat EPS.

 As the simulation runs, the state for the model objects will be recorded and stored in a cache (go here to find more information about the settings that control the simulation and cache storage).
-This state can be used to play back the simulation up to the point where the simulation was paused (Pressing the Reset Simulation button will also clear the cache).
-The playback toolbar shown in Figure 8 can be used to play back the simulation stored in the cache.
-Furthermore, the time slider the playback time to a specific point of interest.

 Figure 8: The playback toolbar with buttons annotated.